uqlibrary/uqlibrary-reusable-components/README.md

 * for uqlibrary-reusable-components: build of production branch (merge master into prod and push) - updates drupal at web.library.uq.edu.au
 * for uqlibrary-mylibrary: if affected, start rebuild of production (pulls production of reusable) - updates https://www.library.uq.edu.au/mylibrary/

+If you are doing big changes to Polymer components, make sure you test everything is working on Drupal (web.library.uq.edu.au) as well.
+This can be tested before going live by updating the master branch of reusable and viewing the Drupal staging site, for example, [the training page](https://library.stage.drupal.uq.edu.au/library-services/training).

 ### Applications Customisations

 All custom styles/scripts are located in /applications/[app name]/